n4ogw/so2sdr/README.md

 Copyright 2010-2025 R. Torsten Clay N4OGW

 # News
+* 05/24/2025 version 2.8.0; project has moved to Qt version 6.
+This required many changes.
+The grab keyboard function changed: now the keyboard device in settings must be given for keyboard grabbing.
 * 08/12/2022 version 2.5.15; improvements to scripts called from message macros
 * 01/10/2022 version 2.5.14; add CWDaemon support
 * 09/14/2019 new feature in version 2.5.0: two keyboard support (experimental)